Pet Circle

 Rat Bait Poisoning in Dogs

-There are a range of rodenticides available with the most common being anticoagulant rodenticides, which work by disrupting the normal blood clotting process.
-Pets can suffer from primary poisoning if they ingest the bait directly, or from secondary poisoning if they ingest a rodent which has consumed the bait (though typically multiple poisoned rodents would need to be consumed for toxicity to occur).
+There are several types of rodenticides available, with the most common being anticoagulant rodenticides.
+These products interfere with the body’s normal blood-clotting process.
+Pets may develop primary poisoning after directly eating bait, or secondary poisoning if they consume a rodent that has ingested the toxin (although in most cases, multiple poisoned rodents would need to be eaten for toxicity to occur).

 Symptoms of rat bait poisoning are typically not seen for several days.
 The signs of bleeding are not always obvious as they often occur internally in the abdomen, chest, lungs, joints and gastrointestinal tract.
 The symptoms and severity of poisoning depends on the active ingredient, the amount ingested and the size of your pet.